howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 clone: querying a feed of _links_ that were posted by other users.

-### Understanding the code first approach to GraphQL API Development
+### Understanding the code-first approach to GraphQL API development

-Now that you understand GraphQL Schemas a bit better, let's talk about the workflow you will be using when adding a new feature to the API.
+Now that you understand GraphQL schemas a bit better, let's talk about the workflow you will be using when adding a new feature to the API.
 When working with a code-first tool like `nexus`, the process will look like this:

 1. Define the components of your schema (`types`, `fields`, `root` object types, etc) using `nexus`.